This course is open to all BA students. No specific knowledge of Latin or Greek required. Students of Classics are also most welcome.

 mid term examination: written examination with short open questions concerning the theory of intertextuality and the subjects covered in the first part of the term;

-final exam: written examination with an essay question regarding a specific case of intertextuality, as well as short open questions concerning the subjects covered in the second half of the course.
+final exam: written examination with short open questions concerning the theory of intertextuality and the subjects covered in the second half of the course.

 The final mark is established by determining the weighted average of the two examinations (50% both).